-In this environment, we expect a ``shock'' to the market at each signal time $t_n$.
-Indeed, new private information enters which, as we show, causes a jump in both the equilibrium price process $S$ and public information flow $\filt^m$.
+In this environment, we expect a ``shock'' to the market at each signal time $t_n$ as new private information enters which, as we show, causes a jump in both the equilibrium price $S$ and public information flow $\filt^m$.
 This filtration enlarges $\filt^B$, and the determination of $\filt^m$, along with $S$, is part of the equilibrium problem.
-Due to the jumps, the resultant market is incomplete, as new information may not be perfectly hedged prior to its arrival.
-However, the market is complete in between the signal arrival times as the asset has non-degenerate volatility.
+Due to the jumps, we also expect the resultant market is incomplete, as new information cannot be perfectly hedged prior to its arrival.

 The equilibrium is constructed in Theorem \ref{T:main_result}.
-In it, at each signal time $t_n$ the public receives, much like the $n^{th}$ insider who obtains $G_n$, the signal $H_n = G_n + $``noise'' (see \eqref{E:H_def} for a precise description of the noise term).
-Therefore, the uninformed agent acts like an insider who receives a flow of signals, with each being of lesser quality than the associated insider signal.
-This implies the public filtration is $\filt^m = \filt^B \vee \sigma(H_1,H_2,...,H_n)$ over the period $[t_n,t_{n+1})$, and the $\cbra{H_n}$ are such that we may use standard results on initial enlargements (see \cite{Jacod1985}, \cite{MR884713}).
-The $k^{th}$ insider's filtration is $\filt^B\vee \sigma(H_1,...,H_n, G_k)$.
-The resultant filtrations satisfy the usual conditions, though are not continuous.
+In it, at each signal time $t_n$ the public, comprising of the uninformed agent as well as insiders $k=1,...n-1$, receives the signal $H_n = G_n + $``noise'' (see \eqref{E:H_def}).
+Therefore, there is a public flow of signals, with each signal being of lesser quality than the associated insider signal.
+This implies (see Section \ref{SS:two} for a qualitative explanation when there are $N=2$ insiders) the public filtration is $\filt^m = \filt^B \vee \sigma(H_1,H_2,...,H_n)$ over the period $[t_n,t_{n+1})$, and we show the $\cbra{H_n}$ are such that one may use standard results on initial enlargements (see \cite{Jacod1985}, \cite{MR884713}).
+The $k^{th}$ insider's filtration is $\filt^B\vee \sigma(H_1,...,H_n, G_k)$, and the resultant filtrations satisfy the usual conditions.

 The equilibrium price process $S$ jumps at each signal time, and is diffusive in between signal times.
-Due to the exponential-Gaussian nature of the problem, the price process is affine in the both the factor process $X$ and relevant signals (i.e. $(H_1,...,H_n)$ over $[t_n,t_{n+1})$) with time varying coefficients.
-Additionally, $S$ has non-degenerate volatility and hence the $(S,\filt^m)$, as well as $\cbra{(S,\filt^k)}$ markets are endogenously complete.
+Due to the exponential-Gaussian nature of the problem, the price process is affine in the both the factor process $X$ and relevant signals (e.g. $(H_1,...,H_n)$ over $[t_n,t_{n+1})$) with time varying coefficients.
+Additionally, $S$ has non-degenerate volatility and hence the market is endogenously complete over the intervals of continuous trading.